rosenbergm/6502sim/README.md

 - (Z) Zero: set when a result of an operation is zero
 - (C) Carry: set when a result of an arithmetic operation yields a carry bit on MSb

-## Features

-This simulator simulates the W65C02S, a backwards-compatible modernized version of the 6502.
-The benefits of using this processor are mostly seen in hardware applications, not in the emulation.
-The W65C02S is CMOS-based, which results in better performance.
-It also adds a few new instructions, addressing modes and fixes bugs.

-Hereafter, "6502" refers to the W65C02S unless stated otherwise.

-- Full instruction set support
-- Full addressing mode support
-- Debugger with basic inspection (registers, memory, stepping)
-- Memory-mapped simple unbuffered print device

 ### Debugger

 When the emulator is run with the `-d` (`--debug`) flag, debugging mode is enabled.